giommazz/ProductPolytopesFW.jl/README.md

-# bpcg-product
+# product-polytopes-afw
-Experiments to test BPCG over the product domain on different problems
+Experiments to test the Away Frank-Wolfe algorithm over an intersection of several polytopes

 This repository contains two main components:
 - `code/`: containing Julia code for experiments